pabloprf/MITIM-fusion/docs/installation.rst

    Specifications to run certain codes (e.g. the GACODE suite) could be available there, but the number of machines that are automatically available in the public repository is, obviously, limited.

-   Please note that this option is only valid if the **MITIM repository and the environment variable $MITIM_PATH are available also in that machine** (not only from the one you are launching the code).
+   Please note that this option is only valid if the **MITIM repository and the environment variable $MITIM_PATH are available also in that machine, pointing to the MITIM-fusion folders** (not only from the one you are launching the code).
    However, if you prefer to use options 2 or 3, the sourcing of a non-existing file will not cause any issues.

 .. dropdown:: 2.
 Source at shell initialization (recommended)